Eclipse Seasons: What They Are and Why They Matter in Astrology

 - Trust the acceleration.
 Eclipse seasons compress time.
 Six months of development can happen in six weeks.
 That's uncomfortable — and productive.

 Eclipse seasons are not times to white-knuckle your way through or try to control outcomes.
-They're invitations to move with the current rather than against it — and to trust that what's changing was already ready to change.
+They're invitations to move with the current rather than against it — and to trust that what's changing was already ready to change, even if the timing feels abrupt or the direction feels unfamiliar at first.